 The caveat there is that Rise of the Resistance does close earlier than the actual park closing every day.
 This is because of a longer turn around time than other attractions.
 Check the Disneyland App to see when it closes or walk over to the ride and ask a Cast Member earlier in the day.
-It is usually at 9 PM.
+It is usually at 9 or 10 PM.

 There is a time and place for Lightning Lanes and paying for them, mostly when the park is extremely busy.
 But implementing a solid touring strategy will save you and your group a good amount of money while not wasting much time!